Skip to main content

 << (numMonkeys == 1 ? " monkey" : " monkeys");

 It is hard to claim that this is a massive improvement.
-But it is always nice to avoid repeating more code than is necessary.
+But it is always nice to avoid repeating code.
 The ternary operator can sometimes be useful for doing so by making a simple choice between two values in the middle of some other expression.
 But when used with complex expressions it quickly becomes much less readable and much harder to debug.
 So if you choose to use it, make sure to avoid doing so in statements are already complex.

 What is the correct output of the code below?